CeRA: Breaking the Linear Ceiling of Low-Rank Adaptation with Non-linearity Retained at Inference: Mechanism Design Analysis

-Since CeRA involves non-linear operations, the weights cannot be mathematically merged into the base model ($W_0 + \Delta W$) for zero-latency inference.
-However, in modern multi-tenant serving systems (e.g., S-LoRA, Punica), unmerged inference is the standard paradigm to support dynamic adapter switching.
+Since CeRA introduces non-linearity, the adapter weights cannot be merged into the base weights ($W_0 + \Delta W$) for zero-latency inference.
+We provide an analysis of the computational and memory overhead incurred by this unmerged paradigm to demonstrate its viability.

-Our benchmarks indicate a modest latency overhead of approximately 6\% compared to the merged LoRA baseline.
-Notably, the throughput for CeRA remains consistent across ranks 64 and 128 ($\approx 51$ tok/s).
-This suggests that the overhead is primarily driven by fixed kernel launching costs (for SiLU and Dropout operations) rather than the computational cost of the adapter's matrix multiplication.
-We argue that for high-stakes reasoning tasks, this marginal latency cost is well justified by the significant gains in generation quality and parameter efficiency.
+\paragraph{FLOPs Overhead Analysis.} Let a linear projection layer with input dimension $d$, output dimension $k$, and adapter rank $r$.
+An unmerged linear adapter requires an additional $O(d \times r + r \times k)$ FLOPs.
+For CeRA, the forward pass requires the same matrix multiplications as the unmerged linear adapter, plus the element-wise SiLU activation, which takes $O(r)$ operations.
+Since $r \ll \min(d, k)$, the term $O(r)$ is negligible.
+Thus, the theoretical FLOPs overhead of CeRA is nearly identical to that of an unmerged LoRA.

+\paragraph{Empirical Throughput in Multi-Tenant Serving.} In multi-tenant serving infrastructures (e.g., S-LoRA~\citep{sheng2023slora}, Punica~\citep{chen2024punica}), dynamic adapter switching is required to serve diverse user requests.
+In these systems, all adapters must be evaluated in an unmerged state.
+Under this paradigm, our benchmarks with Llama-3.1-8B indicate that CeRA incurs only a 6\% latency overhead compared to the unmerged linear baseline.
+The throughput remains consistently stable across varying ranks ($\approx 51$ tokens/second for both $r=64$ and $r=128$).
+The marginal latency gap is dominated primarily by memory-bound kernel-launching costs for the SiLU operation, rather than by arithmetic bottlenecks.

+\paragraph{Memory Utilization.} During training, CeRA's memory footprint is highly efficient.
+Because a low-rank CeRA ($r=64$) can achieve the performance of a high-rank LoRA ($r=512$), the optimizer states and gradient buffers from the trainable parameters are reduced by a factor of 8.
+This reduction in VRAM outweighs the extra activation memory to store the intermediate SiLU states.
+Since these nonlinear activations occur only within the heavily compressed $r$-dimensional latent space ($r \ll d$), their spatial overhead is marginal.